Eddie000321/Eddie000321/README.md

-# 👋 Hello, I'm Eddie Lee!
+# 👋 Hello, I'm Jaehyeok Lee!

 Welcome to my GitHub profile!
 Here's a little about me: